Unitarizing non-relativistic scattering: Discussion

 The unitarization method developed in Ref.~\cite{Flores:2024sfy} ensures that scattering amplitudes satisfy the coupled unitarity constraints governing elastic and inelastic processes.
 By properly resumming the inelastic contributions to the self-energy of the incoming state, in addition to those from purely elastic interactions, this approach establishes a precise relation between the regulated and unregulated amplitudes, computed with and without inclusion of the inelastic effects, respectively.

 The consistency of the method relies on the form of the anti-Hermitian potential, expressed in terms of the irreducible inelastic vertices.
 As argued in Ref.~\cite{Flores:2024sfy}, this specific form emanates from the unitarity relation underpinning the optical theorem.
 In the present work, we showed that it can also be derived from the continuity equation and from the Feshbach formalism.
-The anti-Hermitian potential -- non-local but separable -- gives rise to a Schrödinger equation that admits an analytic solution and yields a compact relation between the regulated and unregulated amplitudes, for both elastic and inelastic channels.
+The uniqueness and completeness of the anti-Hermitian potential underpin a correspondingly \emph{unique and complete unitarization scheme}.
+Moreover, the anti-Hermitian potential -- non-local but separable -- gives rise to a Schrödinger equation that admits an analytic solution and yields a compact relation between the regulated and unregulated amplitudes, for both elastic and inelastic channels.
 Under suitable analyticity and convergence conditions, the regularization scheme depends solely on the unregulated inelastic amplitudes in a remarkably simple manner~\cite{Flores:2024sfy}.

-In this work, we have employed the analytical solution previously obtained in Ref.~\cite{Flores:2024sfy} to systematically encode the effects of possible non-analytic or non-convergent behavior of the unregulated inelastic amplitudes, as well as the presence of bound states.
-This behavior is encapsulated in the $\WW_\ell$ matrix defined in \cref{eq:Wmatrix_def}, which enters the unitarization prescription through \cref{eqs:Regularization_xy}.
-The $\WW_\ell$ matrix can be evaluated in three equivalent ways: \begin{enumerate}[label=(\roman*)] \item By (numerically) computing the integral involving the unregulated inelastic amplitudes, given in \cref{eq:N_Spectral}, along the real momentum axis.
+In this work, we have employed the analytical solution previously obtained in Ref.~\cite{Flores:2024sfy} to systematically encode the effects of possible non-analytic or non-convergent behavior of the unregulated inelastic amplitudes, as well as the existence of bound-state solutions.
+This behavior is encapsulated in the $\WW_\ell$ matrix defined in \cref{eq:Wmatrix_FG}, which enters the unitarization prescription through \cref{eqs:Regularization_xy}.
+The $\WW_\ell$ matrix can be evaluated in three equivalent ways: \begin{enumerate}[label=(\roman*)] \item By (numerically) computing the integral involving the unregulated inelastic amplitudes, given in \cref{eq:Wmatrix_PV}, along the real momentum axis.
+(See Ref.~\cite{Flores:2026yay} for an example.)

-\item Through contour integration of the expression \eqref{eq:N_Spectral} on the complex momentum plane, as in \cref{eqs:NmatrixContrib}, which makes manifest the contributions arising from their non-analyticities and from their divergent behavior at large momentum. \item Directly from the $\WW_\ell$ definition \eqref{eq:Wmatrix_def}, involving overlap integrals of the irreducible inelastic vertices with the regular and irregular wavefunctions of the ${\cal V}^{(0)}$ potential. \end{enumerate}
+\item Through contour integration of the expression \eqref{eq:Wmatrix_PV} on the complex momentum plane, as in \cref{eqs:W_Contrib}, which makes manifest the contributions arising from the non-analyticities of the inelastic amplitudes or from their divergent behavior at large momentum, as described in \cref{sec:Renorm_W}.
+(See Ref.~\cite{Flores:2026yay} for an example).